Matt Bellamy: Musicianship

 Bellamy has a tenor vocal range.
 Many Muse songs are recognisable by Bellamy's use of vibrato, falsetto, and melismatic phrasing, influenced by the American songwriter Jeff Buckley.
 Bellamy said he did not believe his high-pitched singing would be suitable for rock music until he heard Buckley's 1994 album Grace.
+He sometimes uses distortion on his vocals to mimic the sound of a guitar.
+After playing piano as a child, Bellamy took up piano again for "Sunburn" on the first Muse album, Showbiz, and began incorporating piano into further songs.

 Bellamy's earliest guitar influences were Kurt Cobain and Jimi Hendrix; he admired their "element of chaos, an element of being slightly out of control".
-His playing is also influenced by Latin and Spanish guitar music, which "opened up a world of different harmonies and making music and a different sort of passion".
-He described Spanish guitar music as "very heavy music" that does not use a distortion pedal.

-As a guitarist, Bellamy often uses the arpeggiator and pitch-shift effects to create a more "electronic" sound, citing Hendrix and Tom Morello as influences.
-Bellamy often uses a Fuzz Factory, a fuzz distortion effect.
-He has touch-controlled MIDI controllers built into guitars, which control Kaoss Pad effects processors; the Guardian described Bellamy "undoubtedly the Kaoss rock star".
+Bellamy often uses arpeggiator and pitch-shift effects to create a more "electronic" sound, citing Hendrix and Tom Morello as influences.
+He often uses a Fuzz Factory, a fuzz distortion effect.
+He uses effects to create synthesiser-like guitar tones, and sometimes merges his guitar parts with synthesiser parts.

 Since the early 2000s, Bellamy has worked with Manson Guitar Works, based in Devon, to create his electric guitars.
+His guitars have built-in Fuzz Factory and MXR Phase 90 effects and touch-controlled MIDI controllers, which control Kaoss Pad effects processors.
+The Guardian described Bellamy as "undoubtedly the Kaoss rock star".

-They have released several "M-series" signature models.
+Manson has released several "M-series" signature models.
 In 2019, Bellamy purchased a majority stake in Manson.
 In 2020, he purchased the Fender Telecaster used by Buckley for Grace.
-Bellamy used it to record a song with the Jaded Hearts Club, and said he planned to use it when next recording with Muse.
+Bellamy used it to record a song with the Jaded Hearts Club, and said he planned to use it when recording with Muse.